About Community-Engaged Scholarship

 The Community-Engaged Scholarship Collaborative aims to continue cultivating a community of practice among faculty, students, staff and community partners by bringing together, working with and building on many existing initiatives and sources of support for engagement at Duke University.
 The Collaborative provides space to learn, share and actively apply concepts and insights reflecting best practices for community-engaged scholarship.
 To those ends, we provide both project funding and a range of developmental offerings intended to build and deepen the knowledge and practice of engaged scholarship.
 The Collaborative is open to all, from those with emerging interests in community-based collaborations to those with substantial experience in partnering with communities in engaged endeavors.

 The following learning opportunities are held throughout the school year and are open to all.
-Below are offerings that will launch in fall 2021:
+Below are offerings that will launch in the 2021-22 academic year: